kauffmann/Reverb/README.md

-A feedback delay network reverb based on Geraint Luft's "Let's write a reverb," talk.
+**A feedback delay network reverb** based on Geraint Luft's "Let's write a reverb," talk.
+This is my own custom implementation of a reverb using his DSP library.
+I've also added early refelctions and pre-delay.
+TODO: I will also add filter options on input and output side.

 Dependency: it uses Geraint Luft's DSP library https://github.com/Signalsmith-Audio/dsp This is included in project as my custom library, as I had to change the file windows.h to custom-windows.h to avoid conflict.